Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 NameDescription

-Turn off display after (minutes)Specifies the length of time, in minutes, that the computer must be inactive before the display is turned off.
+Turn off display after (minutes)Specifies the time, in minutes, that the computer must be inactive before the display is turned off.
 If you don’t want power management to turn off the display, specify a value of 0.

 Power button actionSpecifies the action when you press the computer’s power button: Do nothingSleepHibernate, or Shut down.